-He was vaguely aware that the other guy at the counter, the thin man in the loud shirt, was complaining to the kid who had switched channel from the news to a black and white cartoon show with an abrasive soundtrack.
+He was vaguely aware that the other guy at the counter, the thin man in the loud shirt, was complaining to the kid.
+Who had switched channel from the news to a black and white cartoon show with an abrasive soundtrack.

 Hunder left them to it and headed into the backroom.
 He closed the curtain across the doorway and stood for a moment.
-As his eyes adjusted to the sudden darkness of the back room Hunder recognized the broken furniture which littered the floor of the room.
+As his eyes adjusted to the sudden darkness of the back room Hunder recognized the broken furniture littering the floor of the room.
 He held a hand against the wall to steady himself and took a deep breath.

 He could feel the reassuring weight of the ticket in his chest pocket and its presence calmed him.
 Hunder breathed deeply one more time before stepping back into the glare and noise of the diner.

 Hunder’s family history could be traced back all the way to the days before the decline.
 A wealthy family originating from Cardened in BeachWald.
-The Hunder’s had held vast swathes of BeachWald land stretching North along the coast to the quiet borders of Geld.
+The Hunder’s had held vast swathes of BeachWald land.
+Stretching North along the coast to the quiet borders of Geld.

 Until our Hunder was born.

 ‘What the bloody hell has she been eating?’
-Hunder’s Grandfather had asked a little too loudly upon his first meeting with his unfeasibly large newly-born grandson.
+Hunder’s Grandfather had asked.
+A little too loudly upon his first meeting with his unfeasibly large newly-born grandson.

 Fortunately for Hunder’s dad, Hunder’s Mother had not heard his father’s outburst.
-The labour had been a gruelling affair which had culminated in the birth of the largest boy the attending midwife had ever seen.
+The labour had been a gruelling affair.
+Which had culminated in the birth of the largest boy the attending midwife had ever seen.
 Years in the profession had barely been enough to stifle a gasp as she’d lifted the immense new-born onto her scales.

-Granddads reaction had been no less severe upon his second meeting with the child at the boys’ fifth birthday party.
+Granddads reaction had been no less severe upon his second meeting with the child.
+At the boys’ fifth birthday party.
 The difference being this time Hunder’s mother had been within earshot.

 ‘Good god son!
 He’s like a bloody ox!’ he’d exclaimed to his cringing son who was wilting under the gaze of his less than impressed wife.
 Granddad Hunder was attempting to tear his eyes away from the humungous slab of five-year-old child.
 The boy was struggling to climb into the onesie his grandad had recently handed over as a birthday present.
-If he’d been aware of the boy’s unnatural bulk he wouldn’t have bothered with a child’s garment and instead opted for something more fitting.
+If he’d been aware of the boy’s unnatural bulk he wouldn’t have bothered with a child’s garment.
+And instead opted for something more fitting.
 Perhaps a boiler suit.
 Or a tent.

-‘Dad, tone it down a bit?’ pleaded Hunder’s Father already anticipating the dressing down he would be receiving from his wife the minute the old goat had left the premises.
+‘Dad, tone it down a bit?’ pleaded Hunder’s Father.
+Already anticipating the dressing down he would be receiving from his wife the minute the old goat had left the premises.

 ‘Tone it down?’
 Spluttered Grandad.
 ‘If anything needs toning down son, it’s the amount of protein that bloody kid is getting down him on a daily basis!
 He’s got more muscles than- ‘